cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/enforce-2fa.md

 ## Disable 2FA Enforcement

-1. Navigate to **Settings** > **Identity & Access**.
+1. Navigate to **Settings** > **Security**.
-1. Under **Two-Factor Authentication**, select **Disable 2FA Enforcement**.
+1. Under **Enforce Two-Factor Authentication (2FA)**, turn off the toggle.

 Users within your organization are no longer required to enable 2FA.
 This does not disable 2FA on their accounts.
-We recommend that they keep using 2FA to enhance their account security.
+We recommend that they continue using 2FA to enhance their account security.